Companies that use UseDrop

 Analyzed and validated by Henley Wing Chiu

-UseDrop We detected 37 customers using UseDrop, 4 companies that churned or ended their trial, and 1 customers with estimated renewals in the next 3 months.
-The most common industry is Retail (44%) and the most common company size is 2-10 employees (47%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+UseDrop We detected 64 companies using UseDrop and 7 companies that churned.
+The most common industry is Retail (73%) and the most common company size is 2-10 employees (73%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login